 Positioning: Driving High-Tech Growth in Northern Johor

 As Malaysia strives towards achieving its national objective of becoming a high-tech nation pursuing Industry 4.0 by 2030, a satellite township development that caters to high-tech and knowledge-driven growth is becoming increasingly essential.
 This development encompasses various industries, such as electrical and electronics, medical, pharmaceuticals, autonomous, and intelligent manufacturing.

 Located along the North-South Expressway and at the northern tip of the Iskandar Malaysia Economic Zone, Sedenak Technology Valley (STV) is poised as a catalyst to spur development and investment throughout the underdeveloped northern parts of Johor.
-Only 30 minutes away from Senai International Airport and in close proximity to majors seaports and Singapore, STV is ideal to be developed not only as a consolidated freight and logistics hub but also as a high-value growth industry focusing on technology while supporting surrounding manufacturing and agricultural industries.
+Only 30 minutes away from Senai International Airport and in close proximity to major seaports and Singapore, STV is ideal to be developed not only as a consolidated freight and logistics hub but also as a high-value growth industry focusing on technology while supporting surrounding manufacturing and agricultural industries.

 Sedenak Technology Valley (STV) is located within the Iskandar Johor Economic Corridor and is connected to existing expressways and major ports.